kbroman/knitr_knutshell/pages/Rmarkdown.md

     ```

 In the midst of an otherwise plain Markdown document, you'll have a
-bit of R code that is initiated by a line like this
+bit of R code that is initiated by a line like this:

     ```{r chunk_name}